Long-distance double-deck train.

 SBB is procuring 62 double-deck trains for long-distance traffic from Bombardier for around CHF 1.9 billion.
-The new trains will constitute SBB’s largest fleet.
-With up to 1,300 seats and measuring up to 400 metres, they will boost capacity on the busy west-east axis.
+In the future, these new “LD double-deckers” will constitute SBB’s largest fleet.
+Up to 400 metres long, they offer greater capacity with up to 1,300 seats.

-- The Federal Office of Transport (FOT) has granted the long-distance double-deck train a temporary operating licence for the Swiss transport network, thus verifying that the train is safe to operate.
-SBB is planning to gradually bring the train into operation over the course of 2018.
+- In 2017, the Federal Office of Transport (FOT) granted the long-distance double-deck train a temporary operating licence for the Swiss transport network, thus verifying that the train is safe to operate.
+SBB is gradually introducing the train into operations.

-- The project has already been delayed by four years (see question 9 below for the reasons behind this).
+- The project has been delayed by around four years (see 3.).
 SBB does not comment on individual matters regarding contracts with suppliers as these issues are subject to confidentiality.

 - The multiple units of the long-distance double-deck trains can be adapted flexibly to cater to passenger numbers.
 This results in a 10% increase in the number of seats available at peak times with dual traction compared to the longest double-deck compositions currently available.
-The trains can be separated again at off-peak times.
-This prevents trains running empty unnecessarily and thus saves on both energy and costs.
+The trains can be separated again at off-peak times to prevent trains running empty unnecessarily and to save on both energy and costs.

 Questions and answers.